aselkk/ZeonBonusMarket/README.md

-For view site you should allow insecure content.
-Beacuse backend API deployed on HTTP not HTTPS, but frontend side on Vercel can to deploy only on HTTPS.
+In order to view this site you have to change security settings in your browser, since backend deployed on HTTP and frontend on Vercel which allow only HTTPS.
 I dont't have access to backend.

-Do next actions:
+Below are some screenshot instructions to follow:
 ![First](/src/assets/11.png)

 ![Second](/src/assets/22.png)